hashicorp/terraform/website/source/docs/providers/circonus/d/collector.html.markdown

 [Circonus Collector](https://login.circonus.com/user/docs/Administration/Brokers).

 As well as validating a given Circonus ID, this resource can be used to discover the additional details about a collector configured within the provider.
+The results of a `circonus_collector` API call can return more than one collector per Circonus ID.
+Details of each individual collector in the group of collectors can be found via the `details` attribute described below.

 ~> **NOTE regarding `cirocnus_collector`:** The `circonus_collector` data source
 actually queries and operates on Circonus "brokers" at the broker group level.
 The `circonus_collector` is simply a renamed Circonus "broker" to make it clear what the function of the "broker" actually does: act as a fan-in agent that either pulls or has metrics pushed into it and funneled back through Circonus.
-A `circonus_collector` can return more than one collector per Circonus ID.
-Details of each individual collector in the group of collectors can be found via the `details` attribute described below.

 ## Example Usage